Dangit15/uptop-cavs-betting/README.md

 ### Authentication Overview
 The system uses a simple email/password admin login powered by JWT.
-Default admin login for local development: `admin@example.com / password` (if seeded accordingly).
+Default logins for local development:
+- Admin: `admin@example.com / admin`
+- User: `user@example.com / password`

 ### Disclaimer
 This project is a coding challenge prototype.
 Environment variables should not be committed.
 For Ross/Alex: Dan will email the OddsAPI key needed for live odds testing.